RobertoFreireDev/Authentication_authorization/README.md

 1. User opens a developer dashboard app that displays GitHub activity.
 2. The app asks the user to sign in with GitHub
 3. The user is redirected to GitHub’s OAuth Authorization Server and logs in.
-4. GitHub shows a consent screen asking the user to allow the app to access specific data (repositories, commits, issues).
+4. GitHub shows a consent screen asking the user to allow the app to some access specific data (examples: repositories, commits, issues).
 5. After approval, GitHub’s Authorization Server issues an access token to the dashboard app.
 6. The dashboard app uses the access token to call the GitHub API
 7. The Resource Server validates the token and returns the user’s GitHub data.